abbew25/gravitating_particles/README.md

 ```
 python Grav_particle_sim_AbbeW.py
 ```
 Only the python file Grav_particle_sim_AbbeW.py is required.
 The modules numpy, matplotlib and scipy are required.
+You also need to have ffmpeg installed.

 A description of all the input parameters required for the code is written in the python file - just call ```help(run_particle_sim())``` within the code to get a description of the input parameters printed to the terminal.
 Default values are set for each parameter so you can just run the code quickly, but the user has the option to enter them themselves.